Statue of Nedjemu

-Nedjemu ("sweet one") illustrates several aspects of Egyptian funerary sculpture which
+Nedjemu ("sweet one") illustrates several aspects of Egyptian funerary sculpture,

-remained typical for almost 3000 years.
-His body indicates the use of the canon of
+which remained typical for almost 3000 years.
+His body indicates the use of the canon

 on his face reflect the Egyptian desire to represent the deceased in a manner appropriate